 We are aware that child protection and safeguarding are fundamental to the welfare of all children in our care.
-If you need to speak to anyone about Child Protection, please do not hesitate to contact our Designated Safeguarding Leads (DSLs) Mrs S Phillips, Mrs C. Pollard, and Miss Osborne via the school office.
+If you need to speak to anyone about Child Protection, please do not hesitate to contact our Designated Safeguarding Leads (DSLs) Mrs S Phillips and Mrs C. Pollard via the school office.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection and Safeguarding Policy which can be viewed in the Policies section of our website.